 Caerte vande gehele voiage des Experiments vanden Regel, des Gesichts des Grooten Zee-vaerts, gedaen doer Ordere, vande H°.
 Mog: Heeren Staten Generael, inden Faere onses Heeren A° 1618.

 Copperplate engraving, 310 x 425 mm.

-From: Voyage van experiment van den generalen regul des gesichts van de groote zeevaert unknown to me.
-It is signed by Nicolaas van Geelkerken (c.1585-1656) who was a cartographer, engraver and publisher firstly in Amsterdam and Friesland (1614-16), Leiden (1616-28) and then in Arnhem until his death.
+From: Voyage van experiment van den generalen regul des gesichts van de groote zeevaert

+On 21 March 2017 Henry Godts auction in Belgium offered as lot 254 a map which was previously unknown to me.
+It is signed by Nicolaas van Geelkerken (c.1585-1656) who was a cartographer, engraver, and publisher firstly in Amsterdam and Friesland (1614-16), Leiden (1616-28) and then in Arnhem until his death.
 He was the author of two world maps and a noted work on the Netherlands amongst others.
 Keuning supplies a useful short biography of him without any reference to this work.
 This map was identified by the auction house as having come from a work published on the failed attempt of Jan Hendricks Jarichs van der Ley (1566-1639) to determine longitude at sea with a new type of map.
 His 'method of determining longitude by an improved technique of dead reckoning was put to the test during a 'voyage of the experiment' in 1618 in the North Atlantic, which was expressly organized for this purpose' (Davids).
 So far, the author has been unable to locate an example of the work with the map.